 Team Health5 min read

-How to Recover from Meeting Fatigue: A Data-Driven Guide
+How to Recover from Meeting Fatigue: A Data Driven Guide

-FocusFlow Team
+FocusFlowAI Team

-We have all experienced that 2 PM slump where your brain feels foggy after a marathon of video calls.
+We have all been there.
+It is 2 PM and your brain feels like mush after a marathon of video calls.
 You know you have critical work to deliver, but staring at the screen feels impossible.
-This isn't just a lack of willpower; it is a physiological response known as "Zoom Fatigue."
-Stanford researchers have identified that the cognitive load required to interpret non-verbal cues through a screen, combined with sustained eye contact, significantly depletes mental energy.
+This is not just a lack of willpower.
+It is a real physiological response that researchers call Zoom Fatigue.
+Stanford scientists found that the cognitive load required to interpret body language through a screen, combined with the unnatural sustained eye contact, significantly drains your mental energy.

 The Science of Cognitive Overload

-The problem is compounded by the way our calendars are often structured.
-We frequently endure back-to-back meetings with no recovery time, causing stress to accumulate throughout the day.
-This results in a "Swiss Cheese" schedule where fragmented gaps of 15 or 30 minutes are insufficient for deep work but long enough to invite distraction.
-When you jump from one call immediately into another, your brain never gets the chance to reset, leading to a crash by mid-afternoon.
+The problem gets worse when you look at how most calendars are structured.
+We frequently end up in back to back meetings with no recovery time, and the stress just keeps piling up throughout the day.
+This creates what some people call a Swiss Cheese schedule, where you have these fragmented 15 or 30 minute gaps that are too short for deep work but just long enough to invite distraction.
+When you jump straight from one call into another, your brain never gets a chance to reset, and by mid afternoon you are completely crashed.

 Rituals for Mental Recovery